Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 4. Testing a Breadth of Styles

 \subsubsection{Success Mode.
 Salient color palettes and relevant textures.}

-The first recurring theme across successful styles was the presence of salient color scheme.
+The first recurring theme across successful styles was the presence of salient color schemes.
 This was apparent in some of the most positively judged styles such as \textit{Ukiyo-e, glitch art, cyberpunk,} and \textit{thangka}.
-These generations demonstrate that text-to-image models can match what sorts of palettes attend to what kinds of styles without being explicitly given color detail. \textit{Cyberpunk} had a consistent global aesthetic dominated by halogen colors such as cyan and magenta, \textit{Glitch art} pulled together colors reminiscent of TV static.
-Likewise, in generations such as "tree in a thangka style" or "man in the pop art style", we see different but correct understandings of the way primary colors can be saturated, contrasted, and complemented.
+These generations, pictured in \autoref{fig:successcolor}, demonstrate that text-to-image models can match styles to some of their signature color palettes without explicitly involving color details in the prompt. \textit{Cyberpunk} consistently returned a global aesthetic dominated by halogen colors like cyan and magenta, and \textit{Glitch art} always pulled together colors reminiscent of TV static.
+Likewise, in generations such as \textit{"tree in a thangka style"} or \textit{"man in the pop art style"}, we see different but correct understandings of the way primary colors can be saturated, contrasted, and complemented.

-Another element that came through across many styles was texture.
+Texture was another element that came across in many styles.
 The most successful style seen from the annotations was \textit{ink wash painting}.
 All generations of ink wash painting were done in wide swathes of ink that captured the watercolor quality of ink on paper.
 In many premodern styles such as Ukiyo-e, ancient Egyptian, Medieval, the textures of aged paper and papyrus backgrounding the image as hints of canvas also helped express the style.